TNA Impact!'s move to Monday nights

 In March 2010, professional wrestling promotion Total Nonstop Action Wrestling (TNA) moved their weekly television program, Impact!, from airing on Thursdays to airing Monday nights.
 In doing so, TNA placed Impact! in direct competition with World Wrestling Entertainment's (WWE) flagship program Monday Night Raw.
-It drew comparisons to the Monday Night Wars, in which defunct wrestling promotion World Championship Wrestling (WCW) program Nitro went head-to-head with Raw in a battle for higher Nielsen ratings each week from 1995 to 2001; this led Impact!'s move to sometimes be called "The New Monday Night Wars".
+It drew comparisons to the Monday Night War, in which defunct wrestling promotion World Championship Wrestling (WCW) program Nitro went head-to-head with Raw in a battle for higher Nielsen ratings each week from 1995 to 2001; this led Impact!'s move to sometimes be called "The New Monday Night Wars".
 The move was spurred by the signing of Hulk Hogan and Eric Bischoff, two central figures of the original Monday Night War.
-Unlike the ratings battle with WCW, TNA never gained traction against WWE, despite initially setting record high ratings for Impact!.
+Unlike WCW, TNA never gained traction against WWE, despite initially setting record high ratings for Impact!.
 Impact! returned to its Thursday night timeslot after declining ratings in May, less than two months after the move.